jm-cc/gcvb-examples/README.md

 - a "results" folder where the computation are actually computed.

 Process :
 - Given the input, the user can generate a *base*, that base can then be used for multiple *runs*.
 Each run compares with the reference and allows to check that everything is in order (or not).
+A run can launch a subset of the test of a base through filter options.

 gcvb is an executable python module, with subcommands.
 It must be launch in the folder containing the input.